 M.M.LaFleur

-M.M.LaFleur is a female-founded startup that exists to use fashion as a force for good.
-With women’s dresses, tops, t-shirts, pants, jackets, knitwear, shorts, skirts, shoes, and accessories, they’re one of the ethical workwear brands that we’d be happy to bring to the office any day of the week.
+M.M.LaFleur is a female-founded startup that offers women’s dresses, tops, t-shirts, pants, jackets, knitwear, shorts, skirts, shoes, and accessories.

-Website labels make it easy to see which garments use eco-conscious fabrics, like: recycled Wondertex (made from recycled plastic bottles and designed to be machine-washable and odor-resistant), Pima or regular cotton, linen, and Eco Soft Wave (35% recycled materials and treated with anti-odor Polygiene).
+Website labels make it easy to see which garments use eco-conscious fabrics, like: recycled Wondertex (made from recycled plastic bottles), Pima or regular cotton, linen, and Eco Soft Wave (35% recycled materials and treated with anti-odor Polygiene).

 They also use virgin wool, vegan leather, polyester, viscose, polyamide, acetate, nylon, and silk, which we’d avoid where you can.